NevilArt/BsMax/README.md

 Recent Updates

+* Code cleaning, bug fixing and some keymaps update.
+* "Clear primitive data" combined with "Convert to" command (Max Mode only)
+* Hide/Undide updated but not fine yet (because of python limitation for now)

 * Keep Prefrence settng when add-on has Disable/Enable or Updated.
 * Align objects acts as 3DsMax now.
 (Select objects, press 'Alt + A' then pick Target).
 * Transform type in fixed (Max mode F12)(Object mode only).